spatie/laravel-personal-data-export/README.md

 - `$zipFilename`: the name of the zip filename.
 - `$user`: the user for which this zip has been created.

+### PersonalDataHasBeenDownloaded

+This event will be fired after the personal data zip has been download.
+It has two public properties:
+- `$zipFilename`: the name of the zip filename.
+- `$user`: the user for which this zip has been created.

+You could use this event to immediately clean up the downloaded zip.

 ### Testing

 You can run all tests by issueing this command: